sauce-archives/isign/docs/keys_and_certificates.rst

 Getting credentials from Ansible
 ================================

 You can obtain these from the ``isign_creds`` role in the ``sauce-ansible`` repository.
 The files are encrypted there.
 Just run the associated task with ansible, and it should drop the proper files into your home directory.

-There are two different sets of credentials.
-One for development, and one for production.
-For simplicity they are exported with the same filenames (shown above) but they have different contents.
-In particular, the development credentials can't be used to run apps in the production cloud.
-The development credentials also work with random devices that we use for testing at Sauce Labs YVR.

-The production credentials are tied to the ``mobdev@saucelabs.com`` mail alias with the name "Moby Dev".
-This is chosen for convenience, as it reaches the whole mobile development team.
-This account can control the devices in the production Real Device Cloud.

-There's another one for development and testing, tied to ``neilk+buildtest@saucelabs.com``, with the name "Bill D. Tester".
-That should be sufficient for testing in the dev cloud, the build tests, as well as random devices we have in the Sauce Labs YVR office.
-It using 'integrationtests.'
+There are three different sets of credentials: development, build test, and production.
+For simplicity, when they are exported out of ansible, they all get the same filenames, but they have different contents.
+The identities are associated with a pseudo-user in our "Organizational Unit" in Apple, and each have their own Apple Developer Accounts.
+The .mobileprovision files tie the credentials to different sets of devices.

+**Development** - pseudo-user called "Moby Dev", associated with the mail alias ``mobdev@saucelabs.com``, which goes to all the mobile developers at Sauce Labs.

+**Build Test** - pseudo-user called "Bill D. Tester", associated with ``neilk+buildtest@saucelabs.com`` for now.
+Possibly it will be ``mobbuild@saucelabs.com`` by the time you read this.
+That email should be available to all mobile developers at Sauce Labs.
+We use 'buildtest.mobileprovision' to hold the UDIDs of the devices attached to the build-somen.

+**Production** is associated with "Moby Prod", associated with ``neilk+mobprod@saucelabs.com`` for now.
+Possibly it will be ``mobprod@saucelabs.com`` by the time you read this, which would go to all mobile developers plus some operations people.
+We don't have any .mobileprovision yet because there aren't any devices in a production RDC yet.

-Look in Passpack for the details about how to sign into these accounts.
+Look in Passpack for the passwords to the associated Apple Developer accounts.